switcherapi/switcher-client-java/README.md

 - **`public`**: Accessible from other parts of your application
 - **`static`**: No need to instantiate the class to access the constant
 - **`final`**: Prevents accidental modification during runtime

+You can also name your feature flag attributes differently, but ensure the values match those defined in Switcher API.

 # Usage Patterns